 If unavailable, you may contact CALMS (Canberra After Hours Locum Medical Service) on 1300 422 567 for an alternative arrangement.
 CALMS in an accredited deputising medical service run by Canberra GPs (including your doctor) to provide quality AH cover all over Canberra.

-From late April 2018, the Australian Government is not only providing two new enhanced flu vaccines, the vaccines are free to people in high-risk age groups after last year’s horrific flu season.
-Under the Federal Government’s National Immunisation Program, the two new ground-breaking vaccines, Fluad® and Fluzone High Dose®, will be free for people aged 65 and over – the demographic identified as most in need of greater protection.
+Under the Federal Government’s National Immunisation Program Influenza Vaccine will be free for people aged 65 and over – the demographic identified as most in need of greater protection.
 Additionally, pregnant women, people with chronic diseases, and Aboriginal and Torres Strait Islander people aged six months to five years and aged 15 years and over, will be eligible for free vaccines.

 What are the possible side effects from the flu shot?